bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     \set linesize = 1

-In the following example the "linecolor" config param is set to "fill3".
+In the following example the "linecolor" variable is set to a string that is "fill3".

     \set linecolor = @"fill" 3

+It is also possible to destructure a path point.
+In the following example 'cx' is set to 2 and 'cy' to 3.

+    \set (cx,cy) = (2,3)

 # Specifying colors